 During one of our educational webinars - Ask With Purpose: How To Write Your Best Case For Support Ever - our host Diana Hoyt, Author of Formula for Fundraising: Embrace Your Donors For Greater Success and Director of Fundraising Consulting at Arreva gave a firsthand account of how writing a Case for Support helped an organization acquire new donors.

 According to Hoyt, the Case wasn't even the final draft.
 It was just a test version.

 She had sent it out to five non-donors, promising to call back within a certain period to get their opinion on its content.
 But before she could follow up, two of the non-donors sent her two 4 figure checks and notes expressing that they were impressed with what her nonprofit was doing.

 If your nonprofit is serious about raising funds like Hoyt's, then it needs a Case for Support.
 But your Case doesn't have to be limited to fundraising campaigns.
 In fact, it should be the starting point for all your marketing and corporate communications.
 The goals, purpose, values and strategic direction included in the Case must resonate with the content in your brochures, websites and social media.

-"The truth is, almost every person on the planet is passionate, we are just not all passionate for the same things.
-Starting with WHY when hiring dramatically increases your ability to attract those who are passionate for what you believe.
+"The truth is, almost every person on the planet is passionate, we are just not all passionate about the same things.
+Starting with WHY when hiring dramatically increases your ability to attract those who are passionate about what you believe.
 Simply hiring people with a solid résumé or great work ethic does not guarantee success."

 What problem does your nonprofit solve?
 And how does solving this problem benefit society?
 Do your board members and volunteers know these benefits?